vkuikka/doom-nukem/README.md

 * Use ````raytrace lights```` if you want to quickly see what bake result looks like.
 This will be slow if you use point lights.
 (Reduce render resolution before using)
 * Once you are done editing, ````bake lights```` to reduce rendertime significantly.
 Dont bake if UV overlaps on purpose.

-### Post processing
-* Smooth pixel setting adds gradient inside each pixel when render resolution is less than 100%.
-* Bloom limit adjusts amount of light needed for bloom to be rendered.
-* SSAO light bias adjusts amount of light needed to cancel SSAO effect.
-* Rest is self explanatory.
-Try rendering only bloom etc. with checkboxes to see what settings do.

 ### Optimizing
 * Reduce render distance.
 Add fog if you see disappearing faces in the level.
 * Reduce amount of triangles.
   * Quads are as fast to render as triangles.
-  * The engine will automatically optimize to quads if two triangles make a symmetrical quad when loading object.
+  * The engine will automatically optimize to quads if two triangles make a symmetrical quad (parallellogram) when loading object.
   * See what faces are rendered as quads with wireframe quad visualize toggle.
 * Reduce render resolution live by pressing ````.```` and ````,```` keys or with slider in main menu settings.